 These kinds of events bring our community together and are a central part of the Clarence Brown’s outreach efforts.
 More information on Deaf Night at the Theatre including information on how you can get involved is below.
 You can also check out this spotlight from WBIR’s Live at Five at Four.

-The next Deaf Night at the Theatre will be for the production of Alabama Story, Tuesday, February 13, 2018 at 7:30pm.
-These special events are produced through a partnership with UT’s Center on Deafness and are designed to be fully accessible for members of the Deaf community with over a dozen interpreters stationed throughout the facility and two teams interpreting the production.
-Patrons ordering single tickets who need interpreted section seating should contact the Box Office (865) 974.5161 as this is not available online.
+This season we will offer two Deaf Nights at the Theatre: A Christmas Carol, Tuesday, December 4 at 7:30pm and The Real Inspector Hound, Tuesday, April 2 at 7:30pm.
+These special events are produced through a partnership with UT’s Center on Deafness and are designed to be fully accessible for members of the Deaf community.
+More than a dozen interpreters are stationed throughout the facility and two teams interpret the production.
+To order single tickets in the interpreted section seating, contact the Box Office (865) 974-5161 or email firstname.lastname@example.org as this is not available online.

 How is Deaf Night at the Theatre different?